reflection-emit/Cauldron/README.md

 - Cauldron.XAML renamed to Cauldron.Win32.WPF
 - UWP libraries are combined together to a single library
 - Win32 specific libraries has now the following nomenclature: Cauldron.Win32.*
 - DispatcherEx is now injectable.
 It uses the new UnitTest aware Factory resolver to inject either the dummy dispatcher or the real deal.
+- ComparerUtils renamed to Comparer
 ### 1.2.8
 - Breaking changes: Reorganisation of the XAML libraries
 - Skinning added (Skins from first version of Cauldron re-added)